JiayuanWen/openrgb-startup-script/README.md

 # openrgb-startup-script-flatpak
-Linux bash script for applying [OpenRGB](https://openrgb.org/) lighting profile on system startup. \
+Linux bash script for applying [OpenRGB](https://openrgb.org/) lighting profile.
+Can be used as system startup script (Execute upon login). \
 \
 <sup>*Note: This is for flatpak version of OpenRGB.
 Distro specific version coming soom.</sup>